 - Nplate® administration may increase the risk for development or progression of reticulin fiber formation within the bone marrow.
 This formation may improve upon discontinuation of Nplate®.
 In a clinical trial, one patient with ITP and hemolytic anemia developed marrow fibrosis with collagen during Nplate® therapy.

 THE NPLATE FIRST STEP™ PROGRAM

 Helps your eligible commercially insured patients who are appropriate for Nplate® treatment reduce their out-of-pocket costs.Learn How To Enroll Your Practice

 ACCESS THE NPLATE® CLINICAL DATA YOU NEED

-Clinical studies have evaluated the safety and efficacy of Nplate® treatment in adult patients with chronic ITP.
-Nplate® clinical trials have been conducted in both splenectomized and non-splenectomized patients, with some patients receiving Nplate® treatment for > 5 years.Review Nplate® Clinical Data
+Clinical studies have evaluated Nplate® for the treatment of adult patients with chronic ITP.
+Nplate® clinical trials have been conducted in both splenectomized and non-splenectomized patients.Review Nplate® Clinical Data

 HAVE QUESTIONS ABOUT NPLATE®?